 - 1. In your country, are people obligated to follow the actions listed below because they violate (a) a legal right, (b) a moral right, (c) a social right, or (d) a mix of the above? - 2.
-How far do you think your answers will apply to other ASEAN countries?

-- Being faithful to a wife/husband - Not secretly taking a photograph of someone getting dressed in a changing room - Not littering - Returning a lost wallet intact to its owners - Telling your friend that his/her expensive new haircut looks ugly - Giving directions to a lost person - Standing so an old person can take your seat on the bus - Repaying a financial debt to a friend
+How far do you think your answers will apply to other ASEAN countries? - 3.
+Do you think these actions should be protected through human rights? - Being faithful to a wife/husband - Not secretly taking a photograph of someone getting dressed in a changing room - Not littering - Returning a lost wallet intact to its owners - Telling your friend that his/her expensive new haircut looks ugly - Giving directions to a lost person - Standing so an old person can take your seat on the bus - · Repaying a financial debt to a friend